-This briefing sets out five steps which can be used to help understand how the military history of the First World War relates to a specific area.
+This briefing sets out five steps which history teachers could use or adapt to help students understand how the military history of the First World War relates to their area.
 It draws on methods I used for my book Belfast Boys: How Unionists and Nationalists Fought and Died Together in the First World War (Continuum, 2009).
 I describe these as 'military history from the street' because the starting point is the streets of the communities from which men came, rather than which parts of the military they served in.